-Nowadays, things such as good Internet connection are not out of reach of private citizens.
+Nowadays, things such as good Internet connection are not out of the reach of private citizens.
 You can visit sites which provides you deals and vouchers such as Virgin Media, who has also brought high-speed broadband to everyone at economical prices.
-Additional business packages can help companies setup the same kind of user interfaces on employee homes as for the office.
+Additional business packages can help companies set up the same kind of user interfaces on employee homes for the office.
 Laptops can manage bigger workloads and remote access systems like Dropbox make it possible to access files no matter where you are in the world.

 These technological advances and the huge benefits of reducing traditional commute are likely going to increase the popularity of telecommuting.
-People are more productive and happier when they are able to choose when and where they work – the quality of work can improve with these subtle changes.
+People are more productive and happier when they are able to choose when and where they work.
+The quality of work can improve with these subtle changes.

 Therefore, telecommuting is going to continue to change the way we work and will be the biggest trend in the coming years.

-As organisations are going to move to increasingly flexible systems in terms of both the hours of operation and the location of the office, some other changes are likely to occur.
-The organisational availability will continue to move towards a more 24/7 approach, with different employees working at different hours, ensuring customers are able to contact companies almost at any point in time.
+As organisations are going to move to increasingly flexible systems in terms of both the hours of operation and the location of the office.
+Some other changes are likely to occur.
+The organisational availability will continue to move towards a more 24/7 approach.
+With different employees working at different hours, ensuring customers are able to contact companies almost at any point in time.

 Furthermore, since the need for traditional office spaces will reduce, there might be an increase in things such as temporary office spaces.
-Companies might start using offices and other spaces only on a temporary basis, meaning that the team meets up once a month to discuss how things will move forward.
+Companies might start using offices and other spaces only on a temporary basis.
+Meaning that the team meets up once a month to discuss how things will move forward.

 This could open up new business opportunities and change the way we related to offices in general.
 Perhaps in the future work is not something we associate only with a specific workplace, but a fluid state of mind and location.